Chapter 8. Civil Rights and Liberties: Constitutional Protections That May Not Be Constitutionally Protected

 they must prove “malice,” or intent to harm.
 But when does someone cross the

-YANK magazine, is Norma Jean Dougherty (born as Norma Jean Mortenson), who later became
+photo for YANK magazine, is Norma Jean Dougherty (born as Norma Jean Mortenson),

 One last area that falls under speech is loyalty oaths.
 Can government require citizens to engage in speech that pledges loyalty or respect for the nation or its symbols?
 Can the government deny public employment to those who refuse to do so?
 Can they be denied access to public facilities, such as schools?
 As in other areas, the courts have shifted positions, generally allowing such oaths during the red scares in the period after WWII, but then moving in the direction of overturning most oaths since the 1960s.